Matthew 19

 The Death Penalty

-Now under the Law of Moses, we see from the above passages that the penalty for adultery, for marital unfaithfulness, was death.
+Now under the Law of Moses, the penalty for adultery, for marital unfaithfulness, was death, Leviticus 20:10 / Deuteronomy 22:22-25.
 Now quite obviously, if a man ‘puts away’ his wife because of marital unfaithfulness, legally, technically, she is to die.
 Therefore, you DO NOT NEED an ‘apostasion’, ‘certificate of divorce’.

-But Jesus says, ‘I tell you if anyone puts away his wife, commits adultery,’ Matthew 5:32 / Matthew 19:9, he puts her away without the ‘apostasion’, except for marital unfaithfulness of course.
+But Jesus says, ‘I tell you if anyone puts away his wife, commits adultery,’ Matthew 5:32 / Matthew 19:9 / Mark 10:11, he puts her away without the ‘apostasion’, except for marital unfaithfulness of course.
 Because then the woman comes under the penalty of death.

 Now God’s original law was that a man marries a woman and if that woman committed adultery, then that woman would be stoned to death and the man would be free to marry again.